CoderGeoff/BowlingGameKataCpp/README.md

 * Revert the last commit and go back to the point where all the tests were passing.
 * Stash the changes we've made in Step8 away somewhere.

-Each has it's merits.
+Each has its merits.
 Here we're going to go with the last option.

 1. Create a stash of the changes made in Step8.
 You can do this in SourceTree by clicking on the Stash icon and giving the stash a suitable name.